UX Articles

 Lastly, as “Product Type” searches are performed by users who are looking to browse a whole category of products, it’s also crucial that such queries enable relevant filtering and sorting options so the user can easily narrow down the list and compare products.

-Ideally, such filters and sorting options are available directly from the search results (via category-specific search filters; Premium subscribers see #376 for more on this), although an acceptable alternative is to guide users towards a relevant category scope.
+Ideally, such filters and sorting options are available directly from the search results (via category-specific search filters; see guideline #376 for more on this), although an acceptable alternative is to guide users towards a relevant category scope.

-Thus, supporting the “Product Type” query is another missed opportunity within the industry and should always be one of the first things considered in any e-commerce Search UX improvement project.
+Thus, supporting the “Product Type” query is another missed opportunity for ecommerce sites and should always be one of the first things considered in any ecommerce Search UX improvement project.

 “Feature” searches are queries that include one or more product attributes within the search phrase.